mrcjkb/haskell-tools.nvim/README.md

 so there is no need to call a `setup` function or configure anything to get this plugin working.

-You will most likely want to add some keymaps, and optionally detect launch configurations for [`nvim-dap`](https://github.com/mfussenegger/nvim-dap).
+You will most likely want to add some keymaps.
 Most keymaps are only useful in haskell and/or cabal files, so I suggest you define them in `~/.config/nvim/after/ftplugin/haskell.lua`[^1] and/or `~/.config/nvim/after/ftplugin/cabal.lua`[^1].